nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag
+**MSS**
+1. User requests to rename all tags containing "friends" to "buddies"
+2. AddressBook asks for confirmation from the user to ensure the change is not an accident
+3. Upon confirmation, AddressBook changes the "friends" tag of all the people who have it to the "buddies" tag Use case ends/

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given String is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+4a.
+The user does not confirm the change
+> Use case resumes at step 1

 ## Appendix C : Non Functional Requirements